Skip to main content

 Bogey Golf

-"Bogey golf" describes shooting roughly one over par on every hole — around 90 for an 18-hole, par-72 course — a common and respectable benchmark for a solidly developing recreational golfer.
+"Bogey golf" describes shooting roughly one over par on every hole.
+This means around 90 for an 18-hole, par-72 course.
+This means a common and respectable benchmark for a solidly developing recreational golfer.

 A bogey is a score of one stroke over par on a given hole.
-"Bogey golf" describes a round, or a general skill level, where a golfer averages roughly a bogey per hole across the round — meaning a total score around 90 on a typical par-72 course.
+"Bogey golf" describes a round, or a general skill level, where a golfer averages roughly a bogey per hole across the round.
+This means meaning a total score around 90 on a typical par-72 course.
 This is a widely used shorthand benchmark in golf conversation for a solidly competent, if not highly skilled, recreational player.

 Bogey golf represents genuine consistency: a golfer shooting bogey golf isn't making many disaster holes, but also isn't regularly matching or beating par.
-It sits comfortably between the beginner range (scores well over 100) and the more advanced single-digit handicap range, making it a realistic and satisfying intermediate milestone for a large share of golfers who play regularly but not competitively.
+It sits comfortably between the beginner range (scores well over 100) and the more advanced single-digit handicap range.
+This makes it a realistic and satisfying intermediate milestone for a large share of golfers who play regularly but not competitively.

-The term is sometimes used loosely (a golfer might say "I play bogey golf" as shorthand for "I generally shoot around 90"), and it is a useful mental anchor precisely because it does not require occasional pars or birdies to offset occasional blow-up holes — steady, consistent bogeys are enough to reach it.
+The term is sometimes used loosely (a golfer might say "I play bogey golf" as shorthand for "I generally shoot around 90").
+It is a useful mental anchor precisely.
+This is because it does not require occasional pars or birdies to offset occasional blow-up holes.
+This means steady, consistent bogeys are enough to reach it.

-A golfer who scores a 5 on nearly every par-4, a 4 on par-3s, and a 6 on par-5s is playing bogey golf — roughly one over par per hole, totaling around 90 for the round.
+A golfer who scores a 5 on nearly every par-4, a 4 on par-3s.
+A 6 on par-5s is playing bogey golf.
+This means roughly one over par per hole, totaling around 90 for the round.

 Frequently asked questions